tantikristanti/grobid-medical-report/doc/training/address.md

 * `<country>` for the country names (e.g., France)
 * `<note type="address">` for the notes concerning the address

+> Notes:
-> Note that the mark-up follows approximately the [TEI](http://www.tei-c.org) when used for inline encoding.
+- The mark-up follows approximately the [TEI](http://www.tei-c.org) format.
-> It is recommended to study first the existing training documents for the __address__ model (`grobid/grobid-trainer/resources/dataset/address`) to see some examples of how these elements should be used.
+- It is therefore recommended to see some examples of how these elements should be used for the __address__ model in `grobid/grobid-trainer/resources/dataset/address/corpus/` or `grobid/grobid-trainer/resources/dataset/address/evaluation/`.
-> THe list of regions, departments, cities in France can be found here [Liste régions, départements et communes de France](https://www.villesfrance.fr/fr/).
+> The list of regions, departments, cities in France can be found here [Liste régions, départements et communes de France](https://www.villesfrance.fr/fr/).

 ## Analysis